dansl/Steamy-Handheld-PC/README.md

 	sudo systemctl enable inputplumber && sudo systemctl start inputplumber
  	```
 - Reboot Device.
-- Open Steam app and log in.
+- Open Steam app and login with Steam account.
-	- Go to Steam Settings > Compatability, and toggle on "Enable Steam Play for all other titles".
 	- If you are unable to control the mouse pointer with the controller.
 Open Settings > Controller > Scroll down to 'Desktop Layout'.
 Enable 'Steam Input' and setup the controls.
 	- Optional: Open Settings > Interface > enable "Run Steam when my computer starts" and also enable "Start Steam in Big Picture Mode" if you want it to feel more like a SteamDeck when it boots up.